-The branch server and the terminals are connected to the same network as the Uyuni server.
-In this configuration, the branch server is not required to manage a network (DHCP and DNS services), but acts as a PXE boot server and provides FTP and TFTP services.
+The branch server and the terminals are connected to the same network as the Uyuni Server.
+In this configuration, external routers provide DHCP and DNS services to the branch servers and the terminals, and the branch server provides PXE, FTP, and TFTP services to the terminals in their branch network.